6 Science-Backed Tips To Naturally Reduce Cellulite

 Also of note is that these treatments must be done consistently to see the effects—and said effects will diminish if you stop the treatments.
 (Think of it as akin to skin care: You can't wash your face once and expect your face to be clean forever.)
 Even if you get medical, in-office treatments, there is a good chance that cellulite will start to reappear over time: One of the most sophisticated medical treatments available, Cellfina (a treatment in which the fibrous bands are manually cut underneath the skin), has mild effects and lasts about three years.

 There are a plethora of topical creams out claiming to soothe and smooth bumpy body skin—and while it's always important to keep your skin hydrated regardless, there are few backed-by-science ingredients that will reduce cellulite's appearance.
 Caffeine, however, is thought to dehydrate cells, making the appearance less bumpy.
 In this small study, researchers found that applying water-soluble caffeine twice daily has the ability to penetrate the dermis, reducing the appearance of cellulite within six weeks.
 Caffeine is thought to help by improving blood flow to the area and tightening skin, although the exact mechanism is not understood.
 Of note, 57% of study participants experienced skin irritation from the caffeine cream.

 2. Topical retinoids

 Another topical ingredient that's been studied on the area is retinoids, an active derived from vitamin A best known in skin care for targeting aging and acne.
-However, in this study, volunteers who used the topical showed improvement—increased blood flow and improved skin density were also both reported.
+However, in this study, volunteers who used the 0.3% topical cream showed improvement—increased blood flow and improved skin density were also both reported.
 And while many retinoids are synthetic, natural versions and alternatives are becoming more mainstream.

 3. Lymphatic drainage